calculquebec/cq-formation-advanced-python/reference/ul-20160216/index.md

 ## Credits

-Workshop developed by <a href="mailto:laurent.duchesne@calculquebec.ca">Laurent Duchesne</a>, originaly based on McGill's <a href="https://github.com/calculquebec/cq-formation-advanced-python/tree/mcgill">Advanced Parallel Python</a> workshop.
+Workshop developed by <a href="mailto:laurent.duchesne@calculquebec.ca">Laurent Duchesne</a>, originally based on McGill's <a href="https://github.com/calculquebec/cq-formation-advanced-python/tree/mcgill">Advanced Parallel Python</a> workshop.

-Reference web site build using tools provided by <a href="http://software-carpentry.org/">Software Carpentry</a>.
+Reference web site built using tools provided by <a href="http://software-carpentry.org/">Software Carpentry</a>.